 In 2010 I changed gears completely and become involved both as an investor and managing partner for JustFoodForDogs.
 For the first five years of its existence, I produced all the company's media assets including the website, photography and video.
 I also had a hand in establishing the company branding as well as all the technical aspects of operations.
 In 2017 the company partnered with Petco and what once began as a single kitchen in Newport Beach has gone on to have numerous kitchens and is growing to hundreds of pantries nationwide.

 In 2013, in the midst of growing JustFoodForDogs, I had the privilege of working once again with the Kauffman Foundation as they commissioned a feature documentary entitled, Here.
 Us.
 Now.
 Making this film treated me to a crash course in genetics, the pharmaceutical industry and drug development as I became focused on this very personal story of the Hempel family and their fight to save their twin daughters Addi and Cassi who were diagnosed early in life with Neimann Pick Type C disease, a debilitating and deadly rare disease sometimes referred to as "Childhood Alzheimers".

 At present, I am fortunate to be spending a significant amount of my time utilizing my experience and resources to develop my own personal brand of media.
-I’m tapping into my passions and experience to create intelligent new media projects that interest me - my focus being the future, change and longevity.
+I’m tapping into my passions and experience to create intelligent new media projects, including my recently published book and companion online course entitled, Embracing Change.
+The primary themes of my focus are the future, change and longevity.
 Why these subjects?
 Because I’m enthusiastically ready to begin my next 60 years of life, love and happiness.